teletype-diy/teletype-diy-client/README.md

-##### Atom and all repositories under Atom will be archived on December 15, 2022.
-Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
- # teletype-client
+ # teletype-diy-client

-The editor-agnostic library managing the interaction with other clients to support peer-to-peer collaborative editing in [Teletype for Atom](https://github.com/atom/teletype).
+The editor-agnostic library managing the interaction with other clients to support peer-to-peer collaborative editing in [Teletype for Pulsar](https://github.com/schadomi7/teletype-diy).

 ## Hacking